orbs-network/orbs-spec/behaviors/services/consensus-core.md

 * Check ordering policy (not verified)
 * Check no previously committed transactions
 * Check no duplicated transactions

+If one of the Oredring Block checks fails, return INVALID status.

 ## `Validate Execution Validation Block` (method)
 * Check block proof